 In order to make rapid and significant progress toward implementing enhanced P.E. programs and improved physical activity and wellness in Illinois schools, the Illinois State Board of Education, the Illinois Department of Public Health, and the Illinois Public Health Institute produced this Strategic Plan, with input from the Enhanced P.E.
 Task Force.
 This plan identifies three partners as most able to effect change and make enhanced P.E. in all Illinois schools a reality: school boards, superintendents, and principals.
 The Strategic Plan identifies ways that each of these three partners can be leaders in this effort, as well as corresponding community-level implementation strategies.
 This Enhanced Physical Education (P.E.)
 Strategic Plan provides a high-level roadmap for implementing the vision that all Illinois K-12 students will participate in daily, high-quality physical education.

-On or before August 31, 2013, the Task Force shall make recommendations to the Governor and the General Assembly on Goals 19-24 of the Illinois Learning Standards for Physical Development and Health.
-The Task Force shall focus on updating the standards based on research in neuroscience that impacts the relationship between physical activity and learning.
+In August, 2013, the Task Force submitted its recommendations to the Governor and the General Assembly on Goals 19-24 of the Illinois Learning Standards for Physical Development and Health.
+The Task Force focused on updating the standards based on research in neuroscience that impacts the relationship between physical activity and learning.

 For further information on members and meetings, see Quick Links.